mustafauys/Resume-UI-Design/README.md

-# Resume UI Design
+# Resume UI Design in Flutter

-Mustafa Uysal Resume UI Design developed in Flutter.
+In this application made with Flutter, you can edit your own CV as you want.